- Golden Kite Award

 Here are some questions I often get asked about the book.
 If you have any others, don’t hesitate email me.
 Even if you’d just like to share your experience reading the book, I’d be thrilled to hear from you.
 I especially love hearing from young readers (just be sure to contact me through a parent, teacher, or other adult).

 Here’s what I said in an interview on the blog of the Michigan chapter of SCBWI (The Society of Children’s Book Writers and Illustrators):

 I had the idea for the story when I was back at my parents’ house over Thanksgiving, in 2012.
 I was hanging out in my younger brother’s room and saw that he had a copy of Carl Sagan’s Pale Blue Dot, and remembered an episode of the NPR show Radiolab that I’d heard years before, in which Sagan’s widow Ann Druyan talked about how the two fell in love as they worked to gather sounds for the Voyager Golden Record.
 When I woke up the next morning, the basic premise just popped into my head: A boy and his dog; an iPod bound for space.

 Will there be a sequel?

 I’m not currently working on one, but maybe in the future.
-I do, however, have a new, unrelated book coming out on June 6, 2023.
+I do, however, have a new, unrelated book that came out in June of 2023.
 It’s called The Many Masks of Andy Zhou.